Environment matters: stronger magnetic fields in satellite galaxies: Simulations

-We simulated 13 haloes with masses ranging from $M_{200}=10^{10}\,\msun$ to $10^{13}\,\msun$.
+We simulated 13 haloes with masses ranging from $M_{200}=10^{10}\,\msun$ to $10^{13}\,\msun$ at $z=0$.
 The halo mass $M_{200}$ refers to the mass within a sphere with radius $R_{200}$ which encompasses a region with an average density equal to 200 times the critical density of the universe.
 Both for the simulations with and without CRs, we ran the dwarf galaxies with $M_{200}\leq 10^{10.6}\,\msun$ with a gas mass resolution of $8\times 10^2\,\msun$ (`level~2'), the medium mass haloes $ 10^{10.6}\,\msun \leq M_{200}\leq 10^{11.5}\,\msun$ with $6\times 10^3\,\msun$ (`level~3'), and the massive haloes with $M_{200}\geq 10^{12}\,\msun$ at a gas mass resolution of $5\times 10^4\,\msun$ (`level~4').
 In addition, to test for convergence, we computed four haloes with CRs also at a lower resolution (see Fig.~\ref{fig:B_resolution}), and the halo 1e12-h12 at a higher resolution of $6\times 10^3\,\msun$.
 We ran all haloes except 1e12-h5 without CRs at a lower resolution level as well.
 In the following, we will show our main results for the CR-MHD runs, which we will refer to as the `fiducial' simulations.

-Satellite galaxies are identified using the \subfind algorithm \citep{2001Springel}.
-We analyse all satellite galaxies which are star-forming at $z=0$, i.e.\ which have a non-zero average SFR within the last 100~Myrs.
-Our central galaxies exhibit 1 to 33 satellites (see Table~\ref{table1} for their host halo masses and total satellite masses, i.e. the sum of gas, stars and dark matter bound to the subhalo).
+Subhaloes within a halo are identified as gravitationally bound particles using the \subfind algorithm \citep{2001Springel}.
+The most massive galaxy of the halo is the `central' galaxy, we refer to all other subhaloes as `satellites'.
+We analyse all satellite galaxies which are star forming at $z=0$, i.e.\ which have a non-zero average SFR within the last 100~Myr.
+Our central galaxies exhibit 1--33 satellites (see Table~\ref{table1} for their host halo masses and total satellite masses, i.e. the sum of gas, stars and dark matter bound to the subhalo).